 UCSF Fresno Department of Infectious Disease Fellowship

-Our program includes inpatient clinical rotations, outpatient clinical experience, protected time for research and continuity care experience providing comprehensive HIV services to almost 1000 patients.
-Our fellows are also trained in hospital epidemiology, clinical microbiology and antimicrobial stewardship.
-Our PGY5 fellows will have the opportunity to participate in our global health program and can attend an international clinical experience.
-Most expenses of the international rotation will be supported by the fellowship program.
+In addition, fellows are trained in hospital epidemiology, clinical microbiology and antimicrobial stewardship.
+Opportunities to participate in our global health program and international clinical experiences are available.
+Some expenses associated with the international rotation are supported by the fellowship program.

 Training takes place at Community Regional Medical Center (CRMC) and the VA Central California Health Care System.
 CRMC is home to one of California’s busiest emergency departments and the only Level 1 trauma center and burn unit between Sacramento and Los Angeles.

 Fellows care for a diverse patient population and encounter an extraordinary array of pathologies.